 The iEEE 802.1w standard was developed using the main concepts of 802.1d (Common Spanning-Tree) but with a faster convergence time.
-It can be applied to single or multiple instances per vlans, but to apply it to multiple instances RSTP is used with Cisco’s proprietary PVST+ mechanism, the result is called Rapid PVST+ (RPVST+).
+It can be applied to single or multiple instances per vlan, but to apply it to multiple instances, RSTP is used with Cisco’s proprietary PVST+ mechanism; the result is called Rapid PVST+ (RPVST+).

-The calculation of the topology starts with the election of the root bridge in the same way as 802.1D, once assigned the roles of the ports can be:
+The topology calculation starts with the choice of the root bridge in the same way as in 802.1D; once the port roles are assigned they can be:

 - Root: port of the switch with the lowest total cost to the root bridge of the topology.